tiangolo/node-frontend/README.md

 ...
 ```

-* If you have integrated testing with Chrome Headless using Puppeteer, run it.
+* If you have integrated testing with Chrome Headless using Puppeteer, this image comes with all the dependencies for Puppeteer, so, after installing your dependencies (including `puppeteer` itself), you can just run it.
 E.g.:

 ```Dockerfile
 ...